NavidulHoque/healthcare_appointment_analysis/readme.md

 ## About

-Built by **Navidul Hoque** — a Backend Software Engineer transitioning into Data Science and AI Engineering.
+Built by **Navidul Hoque** — a Backend Software Engineer transitioning into Data Science and AI.

 This is one of my first hands-on data science projects as I work through a PGD in Data Science with ML & AI.
 Feedback and suggestions are welcome.